 Residential proxy servers relay traffic to home devices physically located around the world and connected to the internet via the devices’ web browsers.
 This means tests can be performed from a regular user device in almost any location, allowing the flow of the test to emulate as close as possible a real click, from a real device, from a real location.

-Some of the most well-known companies on the market that provide link testing services via residential proxies are AnApps, AffiliTest (a TUNE integrated technology partner), and Offertest.
+Some of the most well-known companies on the market that provide affiliate link testing services via residential proxies are AnApps, AffiliTest (a TUNE technology partner), and Offertest.
 Most of these offer different types of services, which range from simple to advanced:

 - Simple services include manually testing links from the company website/app or via API to automatically run tests from a script.